-- The workshop continues to be clean. - PMI records, filed electronically, continue to be extremely well organized and easy to locate. - Bus exteriors and interiors are exceptionally clean. - Exterior-related body defects for the active fleet decreased to 51 for this audit compared to 53 last audit and 46 the audit before last.
-Exterior-related body defects continue to rank as the highest defect category after Engine Compartment defects, a total of 24 for the active fleet this audit. - The number of interior condition defects for the active fleet continues to remain low at four compared to only one last audit and three the audit before last. - When cosmetic (interior condition and exterior body) defects are removed from the active fleet totals, the number of mechanical defects equals 1.4 per bus compared to the same last audit. - Bus areas where no defects were found on any of the active buses inspected include Climate Control, Destination Signs, Exhaust, Lights, and Structure/Chassis/Fuel Tank. - Three categories saw a significant decrease in the number of average defects per bus: Climate Control, Lights, and Structure/Chassis/Fuel Tank. - Three categories saw a significant increase: Driver's Controls, Passenger Controls, and Safety. - The road tests of the 13 buses selected at random revealed no defects this audit compared to no defects last audit. - Refrigerant-related air conditioning (AC) repairs examined were all performed by EPA certified personnel as required by PRTC. - First Transit management continues to show a willingness to minimize defects by immediately repairing "A" defects shortly after being identified. - The review of PMI records revealed that First Transit continues to have a process to follow up on defects identified during PM inspections. - Testing of fluid samples showed six alerts compared to five last audit: one engine oil, two transmission, and three coolant.
-Of the six alerts, five require some action to be taken before the next PM interval.
-Results appear to be providing an early warning of possible problems as opposed to neglected maintenance. - Regarding fluid alerts reported last audit where First Transit was recommended by the lab to take corrective action, an examination found that follow-up action was taken in all cases.
+- The workshop continues to be clean. - PMI records, filed electronically, continue to be extremely well organized and easy to locate. - Bus exteriors and interiors are exceptionally clean. - Exterior-related body defects for the active fleet increased to 55 for this audit but remain stable -- 51 last audit and 53 the audit before last.
+Exterior-related body defects continue to rank as the highest defect category after Engine Compartment defects, a total of 33 for the active fleet this audit. - The number of interior condition defects for the active fleet continues to remain low at four compared to the same last audit. - When cosmetic (interior condition and exterior body) defects are removed from the active fleet totals, the number of mechanical defects equals 1.8 per bus compared to 1.5 last audit. - Bus areas where no defects were found on any of the active buses inspected include Climate Control, Destination Signs, Differential, Exhaust, Passenger Controls, and Structure/Chassis/Fuel Tank. - Four categories saw a significant increase in the number of average defects per bus: Driver's Controls, Engine Compartment, Lights, and Steering/Suspension. - One category saw a significant decrease: Passenger Controls. - The road tests of the 13 buses selected at random revealed one defect this audit compared to no defects last audit. - Refrigerant-related air conditioning (AC) repairs examined were all performed by EPA certified personnel as required by PRTC. - First Transit management continues to show a willingness to minimize defects by immediately repairing "A" defects shortly after being identified. - The review of PMI records revealed that First Transit continues to have a process to follow up on defects identified during PM inspections. - Testing of fluid samples showed four alerts compared to six last audit: two transmission and two coolant.
+Of the four alerts, all four require some action to be taken before the next PM interval.
+Results appear to be providing an early warning of possible problems as opposed to neglected maintenance. - Regarding fluid alerts reported last audit where First Transit was recommended by the lab to take corrective action, an examination found that follow-up action was taken in all cases. - First Transit is compliant in three of the four workforce categories (three employees do not meet minimum work experience requirements).
+Required annual refresher training is at full compliance except one new hire was not on the job long enough to fulfill this requirement.

-- First Transit is compliant in three of the four workforce categories (two employees do not meet minimum work experience requirements).
-Required annual refresher training is at full compliance except one new hire was not on the job long enough to fulfill this requirement. - First Transit management continues to be cooperative with regard to providing the buses and workspace needed for carrying out inspections in a timely fashion. - A review of all contingency bus records revealed that all were driven at least 30 miles per month.
-All contingency buses have current registrations, all are being given required maintenance attention, and the four contingency buses selected for inspection for this audit did start prior to being inspected.
+- First Transit management continues to be cooperative with regard to providing the buses and workspace needed for carrying out inspections in a timely fashion. - A review of all contingency bus records revealed that all were driven at least 30 miles per month except two buses down for mechanical reasons for one month each.
+All contingency buses have current registrations, all are being given required maintenance attention, and all but one of the four contingency buses selected for inspection for this audit did start prior to being inspected.

 Given the current level of maintenance performance, there continues to be no maintenance specific recommendations except to continue taking steps to reduce exterior-related defects, engine/engine compartment defects, contingency bus defects, and "A" defects.
 In addition, however, operators need to be trained to note more defects on their Zonar records.
-Of the eight defects that an operator should have noted, none were found in the Zonar records.
+Of the four defects that an operator should have noted, none were found in the Zonar records.
 Last audit, operators also failed to note such defects.
+This has been an ongoing recommendation for several audits.